Skip to main content

 ·OSSAlt Team

 Bruno is the Git-native alternative to Postman.
-Instead of syncing to a cloud account, API collections live as files in your Git repo.
-Version-controlled, offline-first, and open source.
-Here's how to migrate.
+Instead of syncing to a cloud account, API collections live as plain text files in your Git repository.
+Version-controlled, offline-first, and open source with a MIT license.
+The migration is among the simplest in the developer tool space: export, import, and commit.

 Step 1: Export from Postman